Ger0r0r/Ger0r0r/README.md

 ## About me

 I'm student at MIPT.
-I like cakes like this cake
+I like cakes like this :cake

 ## Projects